Fa2bio/Data-Structure-Using-C/Attendance-Sheet/README.md

 ## <a name="run-application"></a>Run Application

-- After meeting the requirements and installation, execute the main.cpp file
+- After meeting the requirements and installation, compile the main.cpp file